replikativ/datahike/doc/distributed.md

 The remote API has the same call signatures as `datahike.api` and is located in `datahike.api.client`.
 Except for listening and `with` all functionality is supported.
-Given a server is setup (see below), you can interact with by adding `:remote-peer` to the config you would otherwise with `datahike.api`:
+Given a server is setup (see below), you can interact with it by adding `:remote-peer` to the config you would otherwise with `datahike.api`:

 ```clojure
 {:store  {:backend :mem :id "distributed-datahike"}